tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

 * **-r, --refresh**: Drop databases prior to performing persistent store sync resulting in a refreshed database.
 * **-f, --firsttime**: All initialization functions will be executed with the ``first_time`` parameter set to ``True``.
-* **-d, DATABASE, --database** DATABASE: Name of the persistent store database to target.
+* **-d, DATABASE, --database DATABASE**: Name of the persistent store database to target.
-* **-m MANAGE, --manage** MANAGE: Absolute path to :file:`manage.py` file for Tethys Platform installation if different than default.
+* **-m MANAGE, --manage MANAGE**: Absolute path to :file:`manage.py` file for Tethys Platform installation if different than default.

 **Examples:**